iWebster28/amd-innovation-showcase-2022/readme.md

 ## TODO

 - [x] Grab individual video frames
-  - [ ] Grab entire screen first
-  - [ ] Use win32 to grab non-primary monitor if screen of interest is not the primary.
-(PIL can only grab from primary.)
-  - [ ] Could grab window of interest first (can be on non-primary monitor), just need to specify title name
+  - [x] Could grab window of interest first (can be on non-primary monitor), just need to specify title name
-    - [ ] Then decide which monitor it is on.
+    - [x] Then decide which monitor it is on.
     - [x] Try to use python-MSS to list monitors.
-    - [ ] Allow user to select a specific monitore, or select application, then infer which monitor it is on.
+    - [ ] Allow user to select a specific monitor, or select application, then infer which monitor it is on.
+  - [x] Grab entire screen first
+    - [ ] Decide which region(s) of interest to capture (ones that has the most info change as video progresses.)

 - Ways of capturing notes of interest:
   - [ ] User selects region with mouse. (future)